n8sworkspace/CSCI-205-Final/README.md

 cd /usr/lib/cgi-bin
 sudo chmod 4755 n8blinky
 ```
-Move the web folder to /var/www/html.
-We are going to make sure we’re in the correct folder first.
+Copy the contents from the web folder to /var/www/html.
+We are going to make sure we’re in the correct folder first then preform the copy.
 ```
 cd
 cd CSCI-205-Final/